dangminhduc/aws-solution-architecture-professional-note/README.md

   - Using service actions, you can enable end users to perform operational tasks, troubleshoot issues, run approved commands, or request permissions in AWS Service Catalog on your provisioned products, without needing to grant end users full access to AWS services.
 You use AWS Systems Manager documents to define service actions.
 - AWS Proton is an infrastructure provisioning and deployment service for serverless and container-based applications across multiple accounts.
 The platform team can use environment templates to create the environment which includes infrastructure service such as VPC, subnets, route tables, etc. With Proton the IAM service role is supplied along with the templates which consist of the permission required to provision resources
   - Infrastructure can be provisioned in one of serveral ways: AWS managed(using CloudFormation), CodeBuild(using CLI, AWS CDK), or self-managed(terraform)
+- Elastic Beanstalk managed update require Update level(Minor and patch or patch only) and Weekly update window to perfome the update.
+During the update process, the application stay available.
+-